Skip to main content

 The applied structural drying market in Maine

 Maine's damp coastal climate, humid summers, and cold-weather burst-pipe losses make rapid, correct drying essential, especially in the state's older balloon-framed and plaster-walled housing stock where trapped moisture lingers.
-Tight winter drying windows make ASD skills valuable across Portland, Lewiston, and rural inland communities alike.
+Tight winter drying windows make structural drying skills valuable across Portland, Lewiston, and rural inland communities alike.

 Earning potential